solid-contrib/solid-rest/Solid fetch spec cheat cheet.md

     - [x] actually : ACL (.acl), META (.meta), only META can have ACL
     - [x] RDF content (actually text/turtle)

-    3.2 [ ] Resource name should not be parent folder name (not implemented)
+    3.2 [ ] Resource name should map to only one url (not implemented in NSS)

     3.3 [ ] Resource URL with extension (.ext) : recommended